NsikanPatrick/NsikanPatrick/README.md

 I work primarily with TypeScript, Next.js, NestJS, and LLM APIs.
 I love  turning research papers and API docs into clean, reliable software that  people actually use.

 I build in public.
 I ship fast.
 And I'm always looking for the next problem to solve.
-- Got an idea? shoot me a message @ nsikanpatrick69@gmail.com
+- Got an idea?
+Let's bring it to live.
+Shoot me a message: nsikanpatrick69@gmail.com

 -----